dart-lang/language/working/macros/feature-specification.md

 The implementation of this package will always come from the SDK, through a `dart:_macros` library, which will be exported by this package.
-The `dart:_macros` library will be blocked from being imported or exported by any library other than other `dart:` libraries.
+The `dart:_macros` library will be blocked from being imported or exported by any library other than other `dart:` libraries and this package.

 We use a `dart:` library here to ensure that the binaries shipped with the SDK are compiled with exactly the same version of the API that macros are compiled